YahyaSadek/CICD-Jenkins/README-Kubernetes Deployment on AWS.md

 # in a directory, using "helm create <chartname>", and go into the template and replace its content with the kubernetes definition files
 # add the namespace "prod" in order to isolate the resources
 # For DB I've created EBS mapped to the container configurations file /var/lib/mysql
-# An EBS must be created in the same region as the MySQL Pods & tagged with Key=KubernetesCluster, Value=""the name of the k8s cluster we chosen""
+# An EBS must be created in the same zone as the MySQL Pods & tagged with Key=KubernetesCluster, Value=""the name of the k8s cluster we chosen""
-# so label the node thats in the same region as the EBS and matchLabel all the MySQL Pods to that node through Deployment
+# so label the node thats in the same zone as the EBS and matchLabel all the MySQL Pods to that node through Deployment

-# The Pipeline contains the following by Jenkins server:- 1) building the artifact [maven], 2) testing it using unit test
+# The Pipeline contains the following by Jenkins server after cloning src code from GitHub Repo (Poll SCM):- 1) building the artifact [maven], # 2) testing it using unit test
 # 3) integrity test 4) Checkstyle test, 5) then using code-analysis and sending all the reports to the sonarqube server
 # 6) the sonarqube server responds with the qualitygate verdict, 7) building the application image using docker with the dockerhub registry name
 # 8) Pushing this image to dockerhub registry.
 9) cleaning up the jenkins server.